Lecture 18: Evolutionary invasion analysis

 In some simple cases we might be able to use the invasion criterium, \(\lambda(z_m,z)>1\), to determine what values of \(z_m\) (relative to \(z\)) can invade.
 In most cases, however, \(\lambda(z_m,z)\) will be complex enough that this will not be possible, so we rely on a simple approximation.

-When the mutant trait value is very close to the resident trait value, we can use a first order Taylor series approximation around \(z_m = z\)
+When the mutant trait value is very close to the resident trait value, we can approximate invasion fitness with a Taylor series around \(z_m = z\)

-This allows us to determine which direction evolution will proceed:
+This allows us to determine which direction evolution will proceed from the current resident value:

 Potential evolutionary endpoints, also called evolutionarily singular strategies, are the resident trait values \(z=\hat{z}\) where there is no directional selection